 Sorting Through Your Classroom Library

 When you start going through your classroom library, you’ll want to first organize everything into categories like fiction, non-fiction, and leveled readers.
 Then, create bins with labels for each category.
 This will make it easy to find the right book when you need it next year.
-Plus, putting them in their own bins will make storing teacher resources over the summer way easier!
+Plus, putting them in their bins will make storing teacher resources over the summer way easier!
 While you’re going through books, make sure you set aside books that need to be fixed, donated, or discarded.

-Another piece of your classroom that might be in dire need of sorting are your manipulatives.
+Another piece of your classroom that might be in dire need of sorting is your manipulatives.
 I like to store my manipulatives by subject.
 For example, you can have a bin for math manipulatives and another for science.
 Having separate bins can make finding your manipulative way easier!

 2: Clean and Sanitize Teacher Resources Before Storing for Summer

-Anything that is paper-based materials like books and posters, air them out in a well-ventilated area or outside on a sunny day.
+Paper-based materials, like books and posters, air them out in a well-ventilated area or outside on a sunny day.
 This will help get rid of any of the musty smells and prevent mold from growing.

 Now that you have everything cleaned, it’s time to talk about actually storing teacher resources over the summer.
 Whenever you can, you want to store your resources in a climate-controlled environment.
-This protects your resources from extreme temperatures and humility which can cause damage (and more work for you) over time.
+This protects your resources from extreme temperatures and humility, which can cause damage (and more work for you) over time.

 If you have access to a storage room at school with climate control, make sure you are taking up that space!
-Make sure you don’t over store because you don’t want to take someone’s space, but you’ll want to make sure you use that space for valuable resources like books, electronics, and delicate art supplies as well.
+Make sure you don’t over-store because you don’t want to take someone's space, but you’ll want to make sure you use that space for valuable resources like books, electronics, and delicate art supplies as well.

 4: Label Everything!